AnyLog-co/documentation/deployments/Support/publish_via_edgex.md

 * [User Guide](https://docs.iotechsys.com/)

-For demonstration, the examples use LIGHTOUT data source, provided by IoTech System.
+For demonstration, the examples used is **LIGHTOUT** data source, provided by IoTech System.
 ```json
 {
    "apiVersion":"v2",